Clinical Exercise Physiology

 The MSc programme is offered as either a full-time or part-time programme.
 The full time course runs over three academic semesters (September through to September the following year), whilst giving you the chance to exit with a Postgraduate Certificate, Postgraduate Diploma or a Master's.

-Research in Health (30 credits -) – this module will enable you to develop a rigorous approach to the process of research.
+Research methods for exercise sciences (30 credits -) – this module will enable you to develop a rigorous approach to the process of research.

 Pathophysiology and aetiology of health disorders (30 credits) – You will explore the factors relating to disease and how exercise may be used to manage the disease states.